wolfgarbe/WordSegmentationTM/README.md

 [![MIT License](https://img.shields.io/github/license/wolfgarbe/WordSegmentationTM.svg)](https://github.com/wolfgarbe/WordSegmentationTM/blob/master/LICENSE)
 ========

-Fast Word Segmentation using a Triangular Matrix approach.
+Fast Word Segmentation using a Triangular Matrix approach.<br>
 *The Triangular Matrix algorithm is faster (2x) and has a lower memory consumption (constant O(1) vs. linear O(n)).*

 For a Word Segmentation using a Dynamic Programming approach have a look at [WordSegmentationDP](https://github.com/wolfgarbe/WordSegmentationDP).